jenktruong/MakeoverMonday/2023/w40/README.md

 [Google Trends](https://trends.google.com/trends/explore?date=2009-01-01%202023-09-30&geo=US&q=scary%20dreams&hl=en-GB)

+__Google's definition of 'interest over time':__
+"Numbers represent search interest relative to the highest point on the chart for the given region and time.
+A value of 100 is the peak popularity for the term.
+A value of 50 means that the term is half as popular.
+A score of 0 means that there was not enough data for this term."

-Raw data file: "Scary Dreams.csv" (Note that this data focuses on searches based in the US.)
+Raw data file: "Scary Dreams.csv" (Note that this data focuses on searches based in the US, ranging from January 2009 to September 2023.)

 ## Questions to Explore

 1. What's the distribution of searches in scary dreams?
 2. Does seasonality make an impact in searches for scary dreams?
-3. Which months had the most searches for scary dreams?
-Which years?
+3. Which year had the most amount of scary dreams?

 ## Tech Stack